-Compare outcomes to baselines and benchmarks, and indicate whether the activity is on schedule: The activity was implemented May 2015, thus reflected data is less than one year for review purposes.
+Compare outcomes to baselines and benchmarks, and indicate whether the activity is on schedule: The activity was implemented May 2015.
 Baseline and benchmarks were originally based on ALL HCV participants, but the implementation of biennial and triennial reviews lessened the number of re-certification impacted by this activity.
-Baseline, benchmarks, etc. will be reviewed and revised, if needed, during 2016.
+Baseline,

-For rent reform activities, describe the number and results of any hardship requests: No hardship requests were received
+For rent reform activities, describe the number and results of any hardship requests: